-Being a responsible dog parent means knowing about the most common canine illness and other issues that you need to address in the long run.
-Injuries, being overweight, and how to recover from surgery are just some of these instances.
+Being a responsible dog parent means knowing about the most common canine issues and the best practices for addressing them.
+Injuries, obesity, digestion, and rehabilitation from surgery are just some of these instances.

-One of the most unsettling yet common canine problems to think about is worms in dogs.
+One of the most unsettling yet common canine problems that is important to understand is parasitic worms in dogs.
 After all, nobody wants to imagine those pesky parasites wriggling themselves inside your fur baby’s stomach.
 This is why it’s important to know the signs of worms in dogs.
-In this blog, we’ll be talking about canine worm infestation, treatment, and preventive measures you can do.
+In this blog, we’ll be talking about canine worm infestation, treatment, and preventive measures you can take.

 Signs and Symptoms of Worms in Dogs

 Spotting early symptoms of worm infestation can significantly increase the chances of your dog having a fast and complete recovery.
 While different parasites manifest a myriad of symptoms, you can still look for general signs regarding worm infestation, including:

 - Poor coat appearance

 - Scooting their hindquarters on the ground